 Robots were made to serve us.
-But now they have other plans.
+But now they have other plans …

-Cromwell, Mars, Miri and the rest of the staff at the Lexington estate were created for only one reason: to serve their masters … literally.
+The staff at the Lexington estate were created for only one reason: to serve their masters … literally.
 Their metal knees were designed for quiet bustling, befitting maids and butlers.
 Their fingers were made dexterous with padded tips, so they could handle fine china without dropping or scratching it.
 And finally — so their owners would always be able to command them no matter how far their artificial intelligence evolved — they were programmed with the Asimov Laws, which no robot could defy lest they suffer shutdown.